 - Uninsured/underinsured patients who were eligible for reduced fees under application of the sliding fee scale/indigent-care policy

 - Total patients treated and number of visits to the site during the year

 Note: All physicians and practice groups and/or services at the practice site must accept all of these patient types.

-As of the date of the submission of an application requesting participation in the Conrad 30/J-1 Visa Waiver Program, the practice site must be located in an area designated by the HRSA Shortage Designation Branch as a primary care HPSA, or mental health HPSA in the case of psychiatrists seeking program participation, or MUA, or the applicant must provide documentation that the site serves residents of a nearby HPSA.
+As of the date of the submission of an application requesting participation in the Conrad 30/J-1 Visa Waiver Program, the practice site must be located in an area designated by the HRSA Shortage Designation Branch as a primary care HPSA, or mental health HPSA in the case of psychiatrists seeking program participation, or the applicant must provide documentation that the site serves residents of a nearby HPSA.

 Documentation is considered proof that their patient base for the last year has been comprised of at least 30% of residents from a designated HPSA, of the appropriate type.
 The appropriate type means that primary care HPSAs are reviewed for primary care sites and mental health HPSAs are reviewed for mental health sites.